play14team/play14-website/hosting.md

 ## What can I expect from #play14 Global Organization ?

-**#play14** global organization will provide you with some shared resources and the co-founders will help you organizer your event.
+**#play14** global organization will provide you with some shared resources and the co-founders will help you host your event.
 You won't be alone in this adventure.
 We have a Slack account that helps us keep in touch with all local organizers and we keep ourselves available for video conferencing if need be.

 One of the co-founders at least will be present during the event to help you with the organization and to make sure that the spirit of **#play14** is respected.